elyubich/elyubich.github.io/_pages/about.md

 <div class="flex">
 <img class="photo" src="{{site.url}}/images/bio-photo.jpeg" />
 <div class="text">
-Starting in August 2022, I will be a research economist at the Center for Economic Studies at the US Census Bureau.
-I received my PhD from the Department of Economics at the University of California, Berkeley.
+I am a research economist at the Center for Economic Studies at the US Census Bureau.
+PI received my PhD from the Department of Economics at the University of California, Berkeley in May 2022.
 During my PhD, I was a Graduate Student Researcher at the Energy Institute at Haas and a California Policy Lab Graduate Fellow.
 <br/>
 <br/>
-I do research on energy and climate policy, public goods, and inequality.
-My <a href="https://evalyubich.com/files/Lyubich_UCBerkeley_JMP.pdf">job market paper</a> examines the role of places in household carbon emissions.
+I do research on energy use and environmental risks, public goods, and inequality.
+My <a href="https://evalyubich.com/files/Lyubich_UCBerkeley_JMP.pdf">job market paper</a> examined the role of places in household carbon emissions.
 <br/>
 <br/>
-Email: <a href="mailto:elyubich@berkeley.edu">elyubich@berkeley.edu</a>
+<i>Email</i>: eva.lyubich@census.gov
 </div>
 </div>
 <style>